HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringAD.md

 - Grab the JWT token and paste it at the [JWT.io](https://jwt.io) website to decode the JSON payload.
 - If your corporate policy prohibits that, then extract the string between the two `.` from your JWT token and send it through a Base64 decoder: `echo [the string] | base64 --decode | jq`.
 Kindly note that `| jq` is optional.
 - Compare the `iss` value from the JWT token with the `issuer` value from the `openid-configuration` endpoint.
-If they don't match, you need to add the `iss` to the configuration file.
+If they don't match, you need to add the `iss` to the JSON configuration file you created or edited in `keepconfig.d`.
 - Compare the `aud` value from the JWT token with the `aud` value of the configuration file.
-Adjust if different.
+Adjust the configuration file if different.
 - Check the `scp`, which is Microsoft's "alternative" to `scope`, and make sure it has the expected values matching the settings in the application configuration in the Admin UI.
+Adjust the scope in the DRAPI application (AdminUI) or your AzureAD IdP settings.

 ## Let's connect